Skip to main content

 What would the estimated balance be after 12 months based on a £1,000 deposit?

-• the account is opened with £1,000 and interest starts being earned straight away
+• the account is opened with £1,000 and starts earning interest straight away.

-• no further deposits or any withdrawals are made
+• no further deposits or withdrawals are made.

-• the interest is paid annually and added to the account
+• the interest is added to this account.

-Estimated balances are for illustrative purposes only and may be less for accounts opened by debit card.
+Estimated balances are for illustrative purposes only.
+They may be less for accounts opened by debit card or cheque because interest won’t be earned until your account receives the deposit.

-The government will also pay a 25% bonus on your contributions each year which isn’t included in this estimation.
-Section G in the Online Cash Lifetime ISA Key Features document explains more about this.
+The government will also pay a 25% bonus on your contributions which isn’t included in this estimation.
+Please see section G of the Cash Lifetime ISA Key Features and Terms & Conditions [PDF] which explains more about this.

-If you’re intending to use your Lifetime ISA for retirement please see Section J in the Online Cash Lifetime ISA Key Features document which includes further information about what your Lifetime ISA might be worth at age 60.
+If you’re intending to use your Lifetime ISA for retirement, please see section J of the Cash Lifetime ISA Key Features and Terms & Conditions [PDF] which includes further information about what your Lifetime ISA might be worth at age 60.

 How do I open and manage my account?